Friends of Herring River Board Officers

 Gary Joseph.
 Gary has been a volunteer involved in the environmental protection of Wellfleet for thirty years.
 He is a former member and chairman of The Wellfleet Conservation Commission, a founding member and current Trustee of the Wellfleet Conservation Trust and currently the Chairman of the Herring River Restoration Committee.

 John Portnoy.
 John worked as a National Park Service ecologist on Cape Cod for 29 years, during which time he volunteered on various Town of Wellfleet committees.
-Upon his retirement from the Park Service he has continued to volunteer with the Cape Cod National Seashore and serves on the Wellfleet Conservation Commission.
-He participates actively with the Herring River Restoration Committee and provides technical advice to the Committee and Seashore regarding the restoration of the Herring River Estuary.
+Upon his retirement from the Park Service he has continued to volunteer with the Cape Cod National Seashore and serves on the Wellfleet Conservation Commission and Mayo Creek Restoration Committee.
+He provides technical advice to the Herring River Restoration Committee and National Seashore resource managers and collaborators regarding the restoration of the Herring River Estuary.

 Bob Prescott.
 Bob is the Director of Mass Audubon’s Wellfleet Bay Wildlife Sanctuary.
 He has a degree in wildlife biology from the University of Massachusetts and has studied such diverse topics as whale strandings, harbor seal distribution around Cape Cod, and recently the home ranges of box turtles.
 Bob is Massachusetts coordinator for the Northeast Sea Turtle Stranding Network.
 He has led natural history and birding tours throughout the world, including Baja, Costa Rica, the Galápagos Islands, Churchill, Antarctica, Belize, and Big Bend, Texas.

 John Riehl.
 John was trained as a chemist.
 He spent a career in the chemical industry, retiring in 1999 to Wellfleet.
 He is currently active in a variety of environmental activities in Massachusetts and is a founding Board Member of the Friends.
 From 2006-2008 he was a member of the Herring River Technical Committee, planning the restoration of the Herring River salt marshes in Wellfleet, MA.
 For the past eight years, John has organized a count of the Spring herring run on the Herring River.
 This project was managed in cooperation with Association to Preserve Cape Cod.
 He is active in Town natural resource issues including serving as Chair, Natural Resources Advisory Board.